Go Goa Gone: Critical response

-Go Goa Gone received mixed reviews upon its release but has since garnered a cult following within the horror-comedy genre.
-Critics praised its innovative blend of zombie horror and comedy, though some noted shortcomings in its screenplay and pacing.
+The film received mixed reviews from critics and has gathered a cult status in horror comedy.

-Piyasree Dasgupta of Firstpost likened the film's appeal to that of Delhi Belly, commending its "superb pace" and "smart editing."
-Lisa Tsering of The Hollywood Reporter described the film as starting "promisingly," highlighting its "infectious" soundtrack, but criticized the screenplay for "fizzling out halfway through."
+Piyasree Dasgupta of Firstpost noted that "Go Goa Gone works in a manner similar to why Delhi Belly did" commending it for its "superb pace" and "smart editing".
+Lisa Tsering of The Hollywood Reporter stated that "the film starts out promisingly" calling its soundtrack "infectious" while also criticising its screenplay for "fizzling out halfway through".

-Taran Adarsh of Bollywood Hungama awarded the film 3.5 out of 5 stars, stating, "On the whole, Go Goa Gone is experimental since something like this has never been attempted earlier.
-But it's fun, witty, amusing and yes, thoroughly entertaining."
-Meena Iyer of The Times of India gave it 3 out of 5 stars, noting, "Go Goa Gone is positively different from anything you have seen before.
-And for the young and restless or even those who like whacked-out fun, it's a great ride."
-Namrata Joshi of Outlook rated the film 3 out of 5 stars, summarizing it as "fun, sharp, smart and irreverent," and noted that it "pushes many of our sanctimonious envelopes."
+Taran Adarsh of Bollywood Hungama gave the movie 3.5/5 stars and stated that "On the whole, GO GOA GONE is experimental since something like this has never been attempted earlier.
+But it's fun, witty, amusing and yes, thoroughly entertaining".
+Meena Iyer of Times of India gave it 3 out of 5 stars and said "Go Goa Gone is positively different from anything you have seen before.
+And for the young and restless or even those who like whacked-out fun, it's a great ride.".
+Namrata Joshi of Outlook rated the film 3 out of 5 stars and summarised by saying "It's fun, sharp, smart and irreverent.
+Go Goa Gone pushes many of our sanctimonious envelopes."

-Rajeev Masand gave the film a 3 out of 5 rating, writing, "So much in this film is good until it all goes nowhere in the end."
-Shubir Rishi of Rediff.com rated it 2.5 out of 5 stars, stating, "Go Goa Gone is a fun watch.
-There are plenty of innocent-sounding, slow-exploding one-liners, which are funny."
-Anupama Chopra of Hindustan Times also gave it 2.5 out of 5 stars, commenting, "The problem with Go Goa Gone is too much cleverness and not enough plot."
-Shubhra Gupta of The Indian Express rated the film 2.5 out of 5 stars, writing, "The film would have been funnier if the second act hadn't gone into a slide.
+Rajeev Masand gave the film a 3/5 rating and wrote, "So much in this film is good until it all goes nowhere in the end."

+Shubir Rishi of Rediff.com gave it 2.5/5 stars and said: "Go Goa Gone" is a fun watch.
+There are plenty of innocent-sounding, slow-exploding one-liners, which are funny".
+Anupama Chopra of Hindustan Times gave it 2.5 out of 5 stars stating that, "The problem with Go Goa Gone is too much cleverness and not enough plot.
+Shubhra Gupta The Indian Express rated the film 2.5 out of 5 stars and wrote, "The film would have been funnier if the second act hadn't gone into a slide.
 And also if Khan hadn't played Boris so straight."